 Trees as a representations of a family’s lineage have been in use since at least the Middle Ages.
 In earlier times these family trees were painstakingly hand drawn, but today modern software tools can help you create an attractive family tree to have printed on canvas in a snap.
 You don’t even have to be a graphic design expert, since sites like Lucidchart and MyHeritage can do all the heavy lifting.
 If you want to be more unique with your family tree on canvas, updates to the classic tree motif include roots and vines.

 A generational collage is a fun way to have family portraits from different generations represented in the same work of art.
 The most common way to represent a family history on canvas prints using family portraits is to arrange the portraits in order of the date that they were taken, starting at the top left of the canvas.
 The trick to a generational collage like this is making the portraits flow together, which you can do with these tips:

 A fun twist on the classic family tree for representing family history is pinning the name and date of birth of each family member to the city in which they were born.
 To create this work of art, all you need is a high quality image file of the map you want to use (whether it is a world map, the U.S. only, or another grouping is up to you) and photo editing software that will let you add text, and if you like, an image or sticker for each "pin" that you make on your map.

 You do not have to be a photo manipulation expert to create your own fabulous family history on canvas prints.
-Once other branches of your family see your work, they will be asking for their own family history canvas prints, too!
+Once other branches of your family see your work, they will be asking for their own family tree canvas wall art.

 This article is written for Canvas Press.
 To find out more about Canvas Press’ products visit www.canvaspress.com.